HsingYiChu/HsingYiChu.github.io/hotel_review.md

     clean_data(review[n])
 ```

-Split the data into train-test split where 50% of data will be used as test set, set review as X and rating as Y, we will then have 4 groups of data -- X_train, X_test, y_train, y_test.
+Split the data into train-test split where 50% of data will be used as a test set, set review as X and rating as Y, we will then have 4 groups of data -- X_train, X_test, y_train, y_test.
 For the Y groups, additional binary labels were created by assigning ‘1’ – positive for the product ratings 4 and 5; and "–1" for product ratings 1, 2 and 3.
 Store it in y_train_binary and y_test_binary.
-Furthermore, for the reviews (X), BOW and TfIdf were apllied respectively to create two numerical representation.
+Furthermore, for the reviews (X), BOW and TfIdf were applied respectively to create two numerical representations.
 ```
 from sklearn.feature_extraction.text import CountVectorizer vectorizer = CountVectorizer(stop_words = stop_words, min_df=0.01)